The Long Island Seed Project

 Green Zucchini

-F2 CROSS/BLEND- Black Zucchini Mass Cross
+F2 CROSS/BLEND- Green Zucchini Mass Cross

 C. pepo